 The same heatsink used in my heatsink calculator (see Downloads page) gave a thermal resistance of 1.12° C/W, assuming flat fins.
 I used a fin height of 50mm, depth of 100mm, and told it the heatsink has 8 fins.
-This assumed an ambient temperature of 25° C, and a maximum heatsink temperature of 40°C. This seems more or less realistic compared to manufacturer's data for similar heatsinks.
+This assumed an ambient temperature of 25° C, and a maximum heatsink temperature of 40°C. This seems more realistic compared to manufacturer's data for similar heatsinks.

 Manufacturers' ratings are not usually very specific, but we can safely assume that a given thermal resistance is the best obtainable, and probably assumes that the heatsink is in free air (no nearby casings, optimal fin orientation, etc) and in a 'standard' ambient temperature (typically 25°C).
 In most cases, a heatsink has to be used in a real-life situation, which means that you might need to add anything from 10% to 50% to the quoted figure, so a 1°C/W unit could end up as anything from 1.1° to 2°C/W, depending upon its mounting, surrounding air temperature and any impediments to airflow.

 Where possible, make sure that the heatsink is firmly attached to the case, which can make a reasonably thick aluminium chassis (for example) a significant part of the heatsink.
 This can improve performance markedly if good thermal bonding is used between case and sink.
 I do not recommend that you include the case in any calculations unless it is large compared to the heatsink, but if you do, do not count the inside of the case as part of the surface area.
 This is sealed (or semi-sealed), and the air will not have the free movement needed to remove the heat from the inner surfaces.